-Scholarly journals are where academics present their research and debate on discipline-specific issues occur.
+Scholarly journals are where academics present their research and where debate on discipline-specific issues occurs.
 As a student, you are now a member of the academic community and expected to engage with this literature.

 Remember journal articles are extremely specific.
 If you don't know much about a subject area it might be best to start with your course textbook and other books.
 These will give you a broad overview of your topic and help you come up with keywords and ideas to more quickly find useful articles.

 As well, if you're studying an extremely recent event, you may not be able to find anything directly related in the scholarly literature because it takes some time for scholars to write about it.
 In this case, try researching related ideas instead.

 When searching for articles in research databases, look for the button* to link to the article's FREE full-text online.

 If we don't have an electronic copy of the article, it will also let you look for print versions of the article, or request it via Interlibrary Loan.

 If there is no "Get it!" link, or you experience problems, simply search for the journal in LibrarySearch.
 When full-text is not readily available online, make sure you use the title of the journal (not the article title or author).

 *Different databases have different full-text buttons so you might want to also look for buttons labeled full-text or PDF.

 1265 Military Trail, Toronto, ON M1C 1A4 Canada